GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Drone Operator
 - deploys suicide drones above her that target players and skills
 - destroying their backpack causes an explosion that hurts her and prevents her from deploying drones
-- destroying the drone also causes an explosion that can kill her if she's close
+- destroying the drones (preferably with an AR) causes an explosion that can kill her if she's too close
+- staying close to her after she's deployed her drones will make them blow up in her face, potentially killing her
 - unable to deploy drones when disrupted
 - usually peeks a few seconds after deploying drones if a player is visible (great for riflers/snipers)
 - walking backwards is enough to dodge her drones